 A nonprofit can be a church or church organization, school, charity, medical provider, legal aid society, volunteer service organization, professional association, research institute, museum, or sports organization.

-CT Tip: A nonprofit organization does not automatically have tax-exempt status.
+CT tip: A nonprofit organization does not automatically have tax-exempt status.
 Nonprofits must apply for tax-exempt status with the IRS, and sometimes at the state level as well.
 For more information on becoming a tax-exempt organization, see our article "[Obtaining Tax-Exempt Status for Your Organization]."

 Articles of Incorporation must contain specific language